 I created a layout with header, including page related tasks such as ‘print’ and ‘help’, and sidebar, hosting crucial patient information like ‘allergies’ and ‘reanimation status’.

-This research and design project led to a pipeline of web applications, that will be developed and implemented gradually.
+This project led to a pipeline of web applications, that will be developed and implemented gradually.
 The main improvements we achieved were:

 Fewer applications for more users – Thanks to filtering, search functions and better UI design there is no more need to have separate forms for each user group.
 Having different user groups use the same application reduces the need to double documentation and improves knowledge sharing among disciplines.

 Meaningful data connections – Reusing data in different contexts increases the value of a single data input and saves time.

 Interaction design standards to minimize cognitive burden – Allowing users to find information easily and always in the same place reduces frustration and onboarding time when changing jobs within the hospital.

 Easy access to help – Allowing users to find information on how to use the applications cuts the need for IT support, which frees resources for further product development.